Using Recorded Data to Improve SRS Tests

 Using Field-Recorded Data

-Using field-recorded data, a recorded waveform can be modified to meet or exceed a specified SRS.
-The resulting time waveform is similar to the original field environment.
-More importantly, the waveform frequency response is close to the original.
+A field-recorded waveform can be modified to meet or exceed a specified SRS.
+The resulting time waveform will be similar to the field environment.
+Most importantly, the frequency response reflects the the device under test (DUT) under field conditions.

 Creating an Enveloped Set of Recordings

-A real-world data set represents a single unique event.
-However, using just one event as the basis for a synthesized SRS waveform gives an incomplete description of the shock vibrations that may occur.
-To avoid this, we can use multiple real-world data sets and combine them into one waveform.
+A time-waveform recording may represent a single unique event.
+However, using one event as the basis for a synthesized SRS waveform gives an incomplete description of the shock vibrations that may occur in the field.
+To avoid this, engineers can combine multiple recordings into one waveform.

-For transient events, the correct way to combine multiple real-world data sets is to find the maximum acceleration value at each frequency (not the average).
-This “max enveloping” technique produces an SRS curve using the maximum acceleration value from a group of real-world data sets for each frequency.
+For transient events, the correct way to combine multiple field recordings is to find the maximum acceleration value at each frequency (not the average).
+This “max enveloping” technique produces an SRS curve using the maximum acceleration at each frequency from a group of real-world recordings.

 The process of producing an enveloped SRS using the VibrationVIEW and Excel software tools is as follows:

-- Load recordings: Individually load several real-world recordings of the same event into VibrationVIEW.
+- Load recordings: Individually load several waveform recordings of the same event into VibrationVIEW.

 - Copy the data to Excel: Copy the data file for each recording in VibrationVIEW and paste it into an Excel worksheet.